-- 62. The Secretariat will play a role in collecting, compiling, summarizing and synthesizing available data.
+- 58. The Secretariat will play a role in collecting, compiling, summarizing and synthesizing available data.
 The Secretariat already has a role, prescribed by the Convention, to act as the mechanism through which Parties submit reports under Article 21, which in turn will contain references to progress reports on the NAPs, under Article 7, to inventories under Articles 8 and 9; and voluntary NIPs under Article 20.
-The Secretariat may, as appropriate, be assisted by groups of experts or hired experts, conduct literature reviews, produce datasets for further analysis or organize synthesis and peer review. - 63.
+The Secretariat may, as appropriate, be assisted by groups of experts or hired experts, conduct literature reviews, produce datasets for further analysis or organize synthesis and peer review. - 59.
 These datasets will be processed at level 3 for calculating/tabulating process and outcome indicators.
-The Secretariat will also become responsible for facilitating synthesis reports that combine these indicators with other relevant information, including commissioning external expertise where necessary, as UNEP has done in previous efforts for example, under the Global Mercury Assessment (2018), the report on Global Mercury Supply, Trade and Demand (2017) and the Global Mercury Waste Assessment (2018). - 64.
+The Secretariat will also become responsible for facilitating synthesis reports that combine these indicators with other relevant information, including commissioning external expertise where necessary, as UNEP has done in previous efforts for example, under the Global Mercury Assessment (2018), the report on Global Mercury Supply, Trade and Demand (2017) and the Global Mercury Waste Assessment (2018). - 60.
 The Secretariat will also compile summaries and synthesis reports resulting from other processes mandated by the Convention, such as reports from the Implementation and Compliance Committee under Article 15, reports from bodies implementing the financial mechanism, the report on the effectiveness of the finance mechanism, required under Article 13, paragraph 11 (which will draw inter alia on reports such as GEF report and the SIP report) and the Secretariat's report on Capacity Building and Technical Assistance.
 All synthesis reports and summary documents will be eventually submitted to the Effectiveness Evaluation Committee as supplementary information for their consideration at level 5.
-These reports (and underlying data where needed) will be transmitted for integrated assessment at level 4.